 – 2 silicone socks

-In addition to this kit in luxury version, the machine will be fully assembled and tested in the workshop before shipment.
+In addition to this deluxe kit, the machine will be fully assembled and tested in the workshop before shipping.

-The first step is to fix the printer gantry to the printer chassis with screws, this procedure is really very simple.
+The first step is to fix the printer gantry to the printer frame with screws, this procedure is really very simple.

-The second step consists in fixing the 2 heads E1 (left) and E2 (right) on the X axis, using 4 screws for each head.
-Once fixed it will be necessary to move on to the wiring, by fixing the connectors (VGA type) on the heads, I was relatively surprised to see this type of connectors, but it has the advantage of being easy and quick to connect.
+The second step is to fix the 2 heads E1 (left) and E2 (right) on the X axis, using 4 screws for each head.
+Once fixed, we will have to proceed to the wiring, by fixing the connectors (VGA type) on the heads, I was quite surprised to see this type of connectors, but it has the advantage of being easy and quick to connect.

-Note: you’ll see on some pictures/videos of my test the cables of the filament end sensors “hanging”, I just didn’t plug them in because I was in too much of a hurry to try the printer 😉
+Note: you will see on some of my test photos/videos the end of filament sensor cables “dangling”, I simply didn’t plug them in as I was in too much of a hurry to try the printer 😉

-Before starting your first print you will have to make the adjustment of the tray, this type of printer is not equipped with a self-levelling sensor, so you will have to make this adjustment using a sheet of paper.
+Before launching your first print you will need to adjust the platen, this type of printer is not equipped with a self-levelling sensor, so you will need to do this adjustment with a sheet.

-Go to the menu “Tools”, then “Leveling”, you can then move the head to the corners of the tray and adjust the height using the wheels under the tray.
+Go to the “Tools” menu, then “Leveling”, you will then be able to move the head to the corners of the plate and adjust the height using the knobs under the plate.

-Concerning the E2 head, I didn’t need to touch it, but it is possible that it is not at the same height as the E1 head.
-In this case, you will have to adjust the height of the E2 nozzle using a wrench.
+Concerning the E2 head, I did not need to touch it, but it is possible that it is not at the same height as the E1 head, in this case you will have to adjust the height of the E2 nozzle using a key.

-Don’t panic!
-This is quite normal, to adjust the heads you will have to change 2 values on the printer screen, the values X2 and Y2, I advise you to change the values from 0.10 to 0.10.
+No need to panic!
+This is quite normal, to adjust the heads it will be necessary to modify 2 values on the printer screen, the X2 and Y2 values, I advise you to modify the values from 0.10 to 0.10

 I also used another STL file to check the alignment.

-On the picture below it is my penultimate adjustment print (I forgot to take a picture of the last one…), you can see on it that there is still a slight offset.
+On the picture below it is my second to last adjustment print (I forgot to take a picture of the last one…), you can see on it that there is still a slight offset.

-You should get a final result like this, with the 2nd color perfectly aligned inside the cube.
-You may need a little patience to achieve this alignment, to be done only once I reassure you!
+You should get a final result like this, with the 2nd colour perfectly aligned inside the cube.
+You may need a bit of patience to achieve this alignment, which you can do only once, I assure you!

-The printer is ready!
-By the way if you can’t do the alignment right away, you can still make “Single 1 color” prints, or use the mirror/duplication mode, this alignment will only be used for double color printing.
+The printer is now ready!
+By the way, if you can’t do the alignment right away, you can still make “Single 1 colour” prints, or use the mirror/duplicate mode, this alignment will only be used for double colour printing.

 Slicer configuration for the Tenlog D3 Pro

-You can use the slicer of your choice for this machine, just declare the presence of 2 extruders.
-For my part I use Prusa Slicer, which has the advantage of being perfectly optimized and intuitive for multi-extruder printers.
+You can use the slicer of your choice for this machine, you just have to declare the presence of 2 extruders.
+I use Prusa Slicer, which has the advantage of being perfectly optimized and intuitive for multi extruder printers.

-Here are the settings of my profile, starting from a basic profile “Creality CR-10”, for which I modified 2 values, namely the number of extruders (change to 2), and the shrink length to 1mm (for the 2 extruders).
+Here are the settings for my profile, based on a basic profile “Creality CR-10”, for which I modified 2 values, namely the number of extruders (changed to 2), and the shrinkage length to 1mm (for both extruders).

 You may be wondering how to proceed if you want to print in mirror mode, or in duplication mode?

-This is very simple, you just have to integrate a single model in your slicer, the printer will directly manage the 2nd head, but you will have to align the model on the left side of your tray (as if your tray was half as wide).
+It’s very simple, you just need to integrate a single model in your slicer, the printer will directly manage the 2nd head, but you will have to align the model on the left side of your tray (as if your tray was twice as wide).

-You will need to go to the “Print Mode” menu on the printer to change the mode.
+You will have to go to the “Print Mode” menu on the printer to change the mode.

-For the second impression, I change the filament, this time using Creality White PLA filament, and SILK Gold Stronghero3d filament.
+For the second print, I change filament, this time using Creality White PLA filament, and SILK Gold Stronghero3d filament.

-The rendering is much better than with the filament supplied with the printer.
+The result is much better than with the filament supplied with the printer.

-Concerning the glass plate, I’m not a big fan of this type of plate, most of the time you have to put glue on it to have a good grip, for my next prints I will use a polypropylene mamorubot type plate, it’s the same format as the Creality CR-10.
+Concerning the glass tray, I’m not a big fan of this type of tray, most of the time you have to use glue to get a good grip, so for my next prints I’ll use a polypropylene mamorubot tray, it’s the same size as for the Creality CR-10.

 Overall these prints are very clean.

-The TPU printing went perfectly with this machine, the 2 heads being in direct drive, this greatly facilitates the printing of the flexible filaments.
-For the PETG I had to add glue on my tray, for the other PLA and SILK filaments, no worries too.
+The TPU printing went perfectly with this machine, the 2 heads being in direct drive, this makes printing flexible filaments much easier.
+For PETG I had to add some glue on my plate, for the other filaments PLA and SILK, no problem either.

-Multi-extrusion printing is not always easy, especially with printers that have a single head, as the nozzle can be clogged more easily than with single extrusion printing.
-With this type of IDEX printing with double independent heads, the settings may seem more complicated, but once set it will work much better than a single head printer!
+Multi-extrusion printing is not always easy, especially with printers that have only one head, as the nozzle can get clogged more easily than with a single extrusion print.
+With this type of IDEX printer with independent dual heads, the settings may seem more complicated, but once set it will work much better than a single head printer!

-So yes I would recommend this Tenlog D3 Pro printer if you want to do double extrusion printing, and if you are interested in printing small models in duplication mode (see mirror mode), this can be handy for some prints that you want to do in series.
+So yes I would recommend this Tenlog D3 Pro printer if you want to do double extrusion printing, and if you have an interest in printing small models in duplication mode (see mirror mode), this can be handy for some prints that you want to do in series.

-The machine is relatively silent in operation, you can hear the ventilation, and when the printing is finished all the fans stop, so the machine is totally silent when it is switched on but without printing, which is not always the case with the competition.
+The machine is relatively quiet when running, you can only hear the fan, and when the printing is finished all the fans stop, so the machine is totally silent when switched on but not printing, which is not always the case with the competition.

-The graphical interface of the screen is clear and easy to understand.
+The graphic interface of the screen is clear and easy to understand.

-The only reproach I could make to this machine is its original glass plate, I would have preferred an ultrabasic plate, or even a metal magnetic plate, it will cost a 20aine of euro in improvement.
+The only complaint I have is that the machine has a glass plate, I would have preferred an ultrabase plate, or a magnetic metal plate, which will cost about 20 euros to upgrade.

 I have not yet installed the “luxury” kit, which should also improve the printing results.

-Concerning the Studiolab39 reseller, with whom I had the opportunity to exchange, they are very professional and listen to customers, they are good advice, so I can only recommend to go through this French reseller who knows this product perfectly, rather than going to a Chinese reseller to save a few Euros.
+As for the Studiolab39 dealer, with whom I had the opportunity to exchange, they are very professional and attentive to customers, they give good advice, so I can only recommend going through this French dealer who knows this product perfectly, rather than going to a Chinese dealer to save a few Euros.